How to: Store breast milk, express breast milk and defrost breast milk

 Breast milk that's been cooled or defrosted in the fridge can be carried in a cool bag with ice packs for up to 24 hours.

-Top tip: Store breast milk in small quantities and make sure you label and date all your packs.
+Top tip: We recommend storing breast milk in small quantities and make sure you label and date all your packs.

 You can defrost frozen breast milk slowly in the fridge before feeding it to your baby, or if you need to use it right away, you can also defrost it by putting it in a jug of warm water.